 Trying to read something

 For me, to get out of my dream, I have to close my eyes and spin around until I fall through the floor.
-Once my "body" has passed through the floor or ground, I open my eyes and I'm awake (and usually freezing cold from the buckets of sweat my body decided to produce XD).
+Once my "body" has passed through the floor or ground, I open my eyes and I'm awake (and usually freezing cold from the buckets of sweat my actual body decided to produce as it was convinced we were dying).
 But the interesting thing is that that is the same way my dad gets out of his dreams.

 So!
 I'm starting to wonder if lucid dreaming is a genetic thing.
 Let me know if you know of any lucid dreamers, and if so, if their parents or some other close relation is also a lucid dreamer. ;)